menghuant/flutter_painter_v2/engineering_doc_arrow_update.md

 - Translation should not change arrow length and angle

 **Acceptance Criteria**:
-- ✅ Can drag arrow body for translation
+- ✅ Can drag arrow body for translation (via existing bounding box system)
 - ✅ Anchor point positions sync correctly during translation
 - ✅ Translation does not affect arrow length and angle
 - ✅ Drag area detection correct (distinguish anchor points from body)